oracle-devrel/technology-engineering/ai-and-app-modernisation/ai-services/generative-ai-service/speech-genai/files/README.md

 # Conclusion

-In this article, we've covered how to utilize Oracle AI Speech Service features to provide a transription and summarize using Generative AI service.
+In this article, we've covered how to utilize Oracle AI Speech Service features to provide a transcription and summarize using Generative AI service.

 Feel free to modify and expand upon this template according to your specific use case and preferences.